What makes couverture special? What’s the difference between the average chocolate bar and couverture? That’s what this article explores.

 New rules stated that for something to be called “chocolate” it cannot contain any vegetable fat other than cocoa butter — no coconut oil, no palm oil, no vegetable oil.
 If it does, then it can’t be labelled or be called real chocolate.
 This kind of substance is called “compound” and on the package it must read “candy”, “chocolate-flavoured” or “chocolatey”.

-Couverture chocolate has similar, but much higher standards.
+Couverture chocolate has similar but much higher standards.
 In order to be called “couverture” by European Union regulations, couverture must contain a minimum of 35% cocoa solids and not less than 31% cocoa butter.
-That’s why enjoying couverture is such a decadent experience: more cocoa butter means more chocolate flavour and a creamier, smoother mouth feel.
+That’s why enjoying real couverture chocolate is such a decadent experience: more cocoa butter means more chocolate flavour and a creamier, smoother mouth feel.

-Cocoa butter is the fat from whole cocoa beans.
+Cocoa butter is the fat from whole cocoa beans; normal butter is made from cow's milk.
 Cocoa butter has chocolate flavour as well as chocolate aroma, and it melts easily at body temperature (and in your mouth).
 Cocoa butter gives chocolate that creamy rich texture and extra cocoa flavour, and cocoa butter is why couverture tastes so delicious.

 Cocoa butter is amazing because it is the only vegetable fat that is solid at room temperature but liquid at body temperature, which is the reason why real chocolate literally melts in your mouth (and your oven).

 Cocoa butter is an expensive commodity used in many industries for many products, not just for chocolate.
-It’s such a powerful ingredient that thousands of consumers could tell when it was removed from their favourite chocolate snacks, which went from feeling silky on the tongue and melting in the mouth to having a squeakier or grittier feel.
+It’s such a powerful ingredient that it is easy to tell the difference when chocolate doesn't contain cocoa butter - instead of feeling silky on the tongue and melting in the mouth, to having a waxy, squeakier, or grittier feel.

 As we mentioned, cocoa butter is the fat from whole cocoa beans.
 After cocoa beans are harvested, they’re fermented and dried, then roasted and shelled to create cocoa nibs.
 The cocoa nibs are finely ground (conching) to form cocoa mass (also known as cocoa liquor, cocoa soliids, or chocolate liquor).
 Cocoa mass is 100% unsweetened chocolate.